awsdocs/aws-doc-sdk-examples/basics_scenarios/batch_scenario/SPECIFICATION.md

 c
 Continuing with the program...

-MyJobDefinition was successfully deregistered
-Second, we will disable and then delete the Job Queue.
+arn:aws:batch:us-east-1:814548047983:job-definition/my-job-definition:63 was successfully deregistered Second, we will disable and then delete the Job Queue.

 Enter 'c' followed by <ENTER> to continue: c
 Continuing with the program...

-Job queue update initiated: UpdateJobQueueResponse(JobQueueName=MyJobQueue, JobQueueArn=arn:aws:batch:us-east-1:814548047983:job-queue/MyJobQueue)
+Job queue update initiated: UpdateJobQueueResponse(JobQueueName=my-job-queue, JobQueueArn=arn:aws:batch:us-east-1:814548047983:job-queue/my-job-queue)
+Job queue is now disabled.

 Enter 'c' followed by <ENTER> to continue: c
 Continuing with the program...

-Job queue deleted: DeleteJobQueueResponse()
-Lets wait 2 mins for the job queue to be deleted 00:00Countdown complete!
+Lets wait 2 mins for the job queue to be deleted 02:00Job queue deleted: DeleteJobQueueResponse() 00:00Countdown complete!

 Enter 'c' followed by <ENTER> to continue: